MSDEVMTL/GlobalAzureBootcamp-2019/Lab5/README.md

 using Microsoft.WindowsAzure.Storage.Blob;
 ```

-Create an interface that will be used for the dependency injection called `BlobStorageManager`.
+Create an interface that will be used for the dependency injection called `IBlobStorageManager`.
 Copy the following code into this interface

 ```csharp
 IEnumerable<IListBlobItem> GetFiles(string containerName);